 “I think I should pay more taxes,” said no sole trader ever.

-If you’re self-employed and/or running your own business, you know how hard it is to set aside a percentage of your hard-earned income to pay your taxes.
+If you’re self-employed, you know how hard it is to set aside a percentage of your hard-earned income to pay your taxes.
 Maybe you find yourself itching to use some of these funds to grow your business, or even take a well-deserved break (imagine!).

-Luckily, there is a way to (legally) pay less taxes each year.
+Luckily, there is a way to (legally) pay less in tax each year.

 So how can you make the most of this complicated system?
 Buckle up team.
 It’s time to get fiscal.
 Here’s what we’ll cover: